48 hours in Brighton UK | Quirky things to do

 Do a Brighton laughter workshop

-During our laughing workshop, our laughing guru informed us that we were going to make like Santa and release our inner ‘ho’.
+During our laughing workshop, our laughing guru informed us that we would “make like Santa and release our inner ho”.

-This is normally exactly the sort of hokey activity that has me on high cynicism alert.
+This is normally exactly the sort of woo-woo activity that has me on high cynicism alert.

 Especially when the first exercise is to shake hands with your fellow group members whilst laughing and maintaining full-on, manic eye contact.